 "Foxes shouldn't guard the henhouse," she stated.
 "It is an obvious conflict of interest for him to be advising the Fed and having some supervisory position.
 He has admitted that the practices at JP Morgan were sloppy and stupid and there should be some consequences for that."

 "One of the consequences is that he should not be in a position of public trust," Warren asserted.
 "The public has the right to believe that the people in a supervisory capacity in our financial system are not those who engage in practices they themselves describe as 'sloppy and stupid.' " Warren also argued that the "JP Morgan scandal shows that the big institutions are loading up on risk and they're not subject to serious oversight.
-They're so large and they're linked, so they put all
+They're so large and they're linked, so they put all of us at risk.

 As for the meltdown in Facebook's public stock offering last week, Warren said that issue also illustrates the need for "good strong rules that promote transparency and a level playing field, and a tough cop on the beat to make sure those rules are enforced.
 That means the markets work for everyone, and that's what gives investors confidence."

 She characterized as a " close call" whether implementing the Dodd-Frank financial reform law would have prevented the JP Chase Morgan losses, depending on details still to emerge.

 Warren also expressed "deep concern" over a possible U.S. Supreme Court ruling, expected next month, that may overturn parts or all of President Obama's health care reform act.
 "The court is wading into policy territory," she maintained.
 "Its job is to determine constitutionality, not whether they would have written a different law."